 It may not be safe to breast-feed while using this medicine.
 Ask your doctor about any risk.

 Related/similar drugsnorethindrone, medroxyprogesterone, Provera, leuprolide, Sprintec, Lupron Depot

 How should I take Orilissa?

-- Take the tablets at about the same time each day with or without food.
+Take the medicine at the same time each day, with or without food.